 Wish you could straighten teeth without traditional metal braces?
 Invisalign® might be the right choice for your smile.
 Schedule a consultation with one of our dentists to learn if you’re a candidate for Invisalign clear aligners.
 We get a lot of questions about Invisalign treatment, which is why we created this list of frequently asked questions.
 What is Invisalign?
 As the name suggests, Invisalign is a series of nearly invisible aligners that move your teeth little by little into a straighter smile.
 The aligners fit over your teeth and exert enough pressure to move them into place.
 How does Invisalign work?
 You’ll need to wear your Invisalign aligners 20 to 22 hours a day.
 Otherwise, your teeth won’t move according to schedule.
 Every few weeks, you’ll need to see your Invisalign dentist so they can evaluate your progress and hand you the next set of aligners in your series.
 Many of our patients are able to achieve noticeably straighter teeth within 18 months.
 Will Invisalign hurt?
 While your new clear aligners will hurt during the first day or so, many of our patients believe that having straighter teeth is worth the temporary discomfort.
 We recommend taking over-the-counter pain relievers until...

 Do you ever wake up with jaw pain?
 If so, you may have a condition called bruxism that causes you to grind your teeth at night.
-Many patients are unaware they’re grinding or clenching teeth at night until our dentists notice worn enamel or have to repair cracks and chips to their smiles.
-Continue reading to learn how night guards prevent teeth grinding.
-For more information, don’t hesitate to call our office to schedule an appointment.
-If you have more questions about teeth grinding, or our services, feel free to contact us and we'll get back to you as soon as possible.
-What are the signs of teeth grinding?
+Many patients are unaware they’re grinding or clenching their teeth at night until our Grand Rapids dentists notice worn enamel or have to repair cracks and chips to their smiles.
+Here’s what you need to know about teeth grinding and how a custom-made night guard can help cut down on the behavior.
+What Are the Signs of Teeth Grinding?
 If left untreated, the force exerted from teeth grinding will overwork your jaw muscles and cause you to wake up feeling sore.
 While bruxism destroys your teeth, it’s often done unconsciously.
-In fact, many people are unaware they have bruxism until they’re told by their dentists.
+In fact, many people are unaware they have bruxism until they’re told by our dentists.
 The sound of teeth grinding can also be enough to wake your partner.
-Teeth grinding symptoms include: Headaches Toothaches Sore jaw TMJ disorder Worn tooth enamel Tooth sensitivity Chipped or cracked teeth Loose teeth If you recognize any of the above symptoms (especially those that...
+Teeth grinding symptoms include: Headaches Toothaches Sore jaw TMJ disorder Worn tooth enamel Tooth sensitivity Chipped or cracked teeth Loose teeth If you recognize any of the above symptoms (especially those that happen when you wake up), call our Grand Rapids dental office to schedule your appointment.
+The longer you wait to see a dentist, the...

-About 85% of wisdom teeth eventually need to be extracted, according to the American Association of Oral and Maxillofacial Surgeons.
+About 85% of wisdom teeth eventually require extraction, according to the American Association of Oral and Maxillofacial Surgeons.
 For this reason, our dentists in Grand Rapids will carefully monitor your oral health to prevent issues caused by impacted wisdom teeth.
-Continue reading to learn if you’ll need wisdom teeth removal.
-If you have any questions about Wisdom Teeth removal, or the services we offer, feel free to contact us and we'll get back to you with an answer as soon as possible.
+Here’s what you need to know about wisdom teeth removal and signs the procedure may be in your future.
 Why We Have Wisdom Teeth Many dentists believe our ancestors needed wisdom teeth and huge jaws to chew tough plants, roots, and raw meat.
-While we eat much softer foods today, we still carry the gene that allows wisdom teeth to form.
-Since humans have much smaller jaws today, there often isn’t enough room for wisdom teeth to erupt.
-If one of our dentists discovers an impacted wisdom tooth, they’ll recommend extraction.
+Despite our change in diet over time and tendency to eat softer foods today, we still carry the gene that allows wisdom teeth to form.
+However, since modern humans now have much smaller jaws, there often isn’t enough room for wisdom teeth to erupt.
+Therefore, if one of our dentists discovers an impacted wisdom tooth or eruptionwill cause severe crowding, they’ll recommend extraction.
 Signs You Need Wisdom Teeth Removal Not all patients experience symptoms of impacted wisdom teeth.
-For this reason, it’s important to schedule regular visits with our dentists so we can monitor the development and trajectory of your wisdom teeth.
-Call our office immediately if...
+For this reason, it’s important to schedule regular visits with our dentists every 6 months so we can monitor the development and trajectory of your wisdom teeth through oral examinations.
+Call our Grand Rapids dental office immediately if you...